 The majority of the existing pedestrian and cycle facilities are found to the east of the airport with limited facilities in the vicinity of the B2097.
 There are no footways on a section of the B2097 to the south of Laker Road.
 Existing pedestrian facilities include a signalised crossing on the A229 providing access to the housing estate and southbound bus stops on the A229.
-There is a cycle route along the A229 consisting of both on street and off street paths.
+There is a cycle route along the A229 consisting of both on-street and off-street paths.

-The area is served by a number of bus routes that run via the A229 to Maidstone in one direction and Chatham and Gillingham in the other direction.
+The area is served by several bus routes that run via the A229 to Maidstone in one direction and Chatham and Gillingham in the other direction.
 On the western side of the site, a further service runs from Chatham out to Kits Coty/Blue Bell Hill Village via the B2097.
-The emerging Innovation Park Medway masterplan proposes to encourage pubic transport into the site with a dedicated bus access point, and the site will have 3 access points, 2 on the B2097 for access to the northern site and the other on the A229 for access to the southern site.
+The Innovation Park Medway masterplan proposes to encourage public transport into the site with a dedicated bus access point, and the site will have three access points, two on the B2097 for access to the northern site and the other on the A229 for access to the southern site.

-A recent Transport Assessment carried out as part of the emerging Innovation Park Medway Masterplan has concluded that expected car traffic will remain within predicted parameters, and that the site benefits from good bus, pedestrian and cycle provision.
+A Transport Assessment carried out as part of the Innovation Park Medway Masterplan has concluded that expected car traffic will remain within predicted parameters, and that the site benefits from good bus, pedestrian and cycle provision.
 A Travel Plan document supporting the development of the masterplan will promote a range of measures with the overall objective of reducing the number of single occupancy vehicle journeys to and from the site, and building on the existing bus routes which provide good north-south links, opportunities for public transport services to penetrate the site will also be considered.
+Further liaison is ongoing with Highways England to ensure mitigation is appropriate for the scale of growth in north Kent.
+Traffic modelling has been undertaken, the methodology for which was guided by Highways England.
+Resulting preliminary mitigation design is underway.

 Southeastern Javelin Trains that make use of High Speed 1 mean Rochester is just 37 minutes from Central London, whilst Eurostar services to Europe can be accessed from Ebbsfleet and Ashford International Stations.
 Strood is also 33 minutes from London.
-The nearest stations in Chatham and Rochester are both located approximately 3 miles from the airport site, and would require onward travel to get to the site.
+The nearest stations in Chatham and Rochester are both located approximately 3 miles from the airport site and would require onward travel to get to the site.
 There are bus services that link the stations to the airport.
 Adjacent to the airport, to the west of the M2, is the Kent Downs Area of Outstanding Natural Beauty (AONB), a landscape made up of diverse special characteristics and qualities which together distinguish it as a landscape of national importance.